|What happens when you stop dieting and start living?|

 But I didn't.

-Now, it's not body fat unless your glycogen stores are filled to the brim.
-Then, and only then, is that extra weight – body fat.
-As long as I didn't go over on calories, I didn't totally refill those glycogen stores, so I didn't gain anything.
+Now, the weight isn't body fat unless your glycogen stores are filled to the brim.
+Then, and only then, is those extra calories turned into body fat.
+As long as you don't go over on calories, you won't totally refill those glycogen stores, so I didn't gain anything.

-However, today, I can eat them with no fear attached.
+However, today, I can eat carbs with no fear attached.